letelescope/ascom-flat-panel/README.md

 3. Follow the instruction to install and register the driver.

-Congrats you just installed the driver !
+Congrats!
+You just installed the driver !

 ![driver install](./.static/driver-install-sucess.png)

 #### Build from sources

-To build it from sources please check the relevant section of the "developpement documentation".
+To build it from source please check the relevant section of the "developpement documentation".

 #### Driver validation